jaykang920/x2clr/model/Instance/doc/understand_x2.md

 The above scheme can be used to schedule most games.
 Games with lots of entities need different scheduling scheme.

+### AsyncTcpServer

+ - AbstractTcpServer
+    - Accept and manages LinkSession
+ - ServerLink
+    - Has LinkSessions
+    - Broadcast
+    - Send
+ - SessionBasedLink
+    - Has Preprocess.
+This can be used to modify Events.
+ - Link
+ - Case

+#### Q1.
+How to bind / post events from other Cases using TcpServer?

+ - Receiving is simple with Flow event subscription.
+ - Sending is through Flow to TcpServer Case, then to the LinkSession.
+ - Sending flow is not natural and there is queueing delay.
+ - Reported issue 12.

+A1.
+Multiple Flows, Hub channels, and Preprocess delegate can solve the issue.

+ - Add an example with a functional test.

+#### TestFuncTcpSimple

+ - Use timer to periodically send event
+ - Use channel to differentiate client event from server response

+ - AbstractTcpClient has a bug when Connect().
+    - Fixed by checking connecting status.

+## Server Cluster

+ - Session setup
+   - One AsyncTcpServer
+   - One AsyncTcpClient per remote server

+ - Detecting Disconnection
+    - LinkSessionConnected / LinkSessionDisconnected Event posted to Hub from SessionBasedLink
+    - Same on Server and Client.

+ - Reconnecting
+    - Session recovery can make things more complicated.

 # Game Dev. - Instance Model